 Relationship with Government

-Section 11 of the Reserve Bank Act 1959 sets out the relationship between the Government and the Reserve Bank Board.
+Section 11 of the Reserve Bank Act 1959 sets out the relationship between the Australian Government and the Reserve Bank Board.
 It confers substantial independence on the Board, but balances this with an obligation to inform the Government of its policies ‘from time to time’ and a requirement for Parliamentary accountability.
-Discussions between the Bank and the Treasurer serve to keep the Government informed.
+The regular meetings of the Governor, Deputy Governor and senior officers with the Treasurer shortly after Board meetings serve to keep the Government informed.

 The Reserve Bank is a Commonwealth authority for the purposes of the Commonwealth Authorities and Companies Act 1997 (CAC Act) and, for these purposes, the members of the Reserve Bank Board are the directors of the Reserve Bank.
-As such, they are responsible for the preparation of the annual report.
-At the meeting of the Board on 4 August 2009, they resolved that the Chairman sign the annual report and financial statements as at 30 June 2009, transmit them in accordance with the requirements of the CAC Act and arrange publication.
+As such, they are responsible for the preparation of the annual report and, at the meeting of the Board on 5 August 2008, they resolved that the Chairman sign the annual report and financial statements as at 30 June 2008, transmit them in accordance with the requirements of the CAC Act and arrange publication.

-The House of Representatives Standing Committee on Economics has, in its Standing Orders, an obligation to review the annual report of the Reserve Bank and the annual report of the Payments System Board.
+The House of Representatives Standing Committee on Economics (formerly the House of Representatives Standing Committee on Economics, Finance and Public Administration) has, in its Standing Orders, an obligation to review the annual report of the Reserve Bank and the annual report of the Payments System Board.
 The Committee holds twice-yearly hearings, at which the Bank presents its views on the economy and responds publicly to questions from Committee members.
-In 2008/09, the Governor and senior officers attended hearings in Melbourne in September 2008 and in Canberra in February 2009.
-These appearances, and the quarterly Statement on Monetary Policy (see below), are important elements of the arrangements embodied in the understandings between the Governor and the Treasurer outlined in the fourth Statement on the Conduct of Monetary Policy, which was issued in December 2007 following the election of the current Government.
+In 2007/08, the Governor, Deputy Governor and senior officers attended hearings on the Gold Coast in August 2007 and in Sydney in April 2008.
+These appearances, and the quarterly Statement on Monetary Policy, are important elements of the arrangements embodied in the understandings between the Governor and the Treasurer outlined in the fourth Statement on the Conduct of Monetary Policy, which was issued in December 2007 following the election of the new Government.

-During the year, senior staff of the Reserve Bank also provided evidence before Federal Parliamentary committees conducting inquiries into particular matters.
-These included the Senate Select Committee on State Government Financial Management in July 2008 and the House of Representatives Standing Committee on Economics inquiry into competition in the banking and non-banking sectors in August 2008.
+During the past year, senior staff of the Reserve Bank also provided evidence before Federal Parliamentary committees conducting various inquiries.
+These included the Senate Standing Committee on Economics Inquiry into Private Equity Investment, in July 2007; the House of Representatives Standing Committee on Economics, Finance and Public Administration Inquiry into Home Lending Practices and Processes, in August 2007; the Senate Select Committee on Housing Affordability, in April 2008; the Senate Select Committee on State Government Financial Management, in July 2008; and the House of Representatives Standing Committee on Economics Inquiry into Competition in the Banking and Non-banking Sectors, in August 2008.

-The Reserve Bank Bulletin is a monthly record of media releases, speeches, monetary policy minutes and a wide range of statistics.
-The Bulletin also includes articles on various topics, which in the past year included commodity prices, export developments, conditions in the foreign exchange market, household wealth, ATM reforms and banking fees.
+The Reserve Bank Bulletin is a monthly record of media releases, speeches, monetary policy minutes and a wide range of comprehensive statistics, plus articles on various topics, which in the past year included commodity prices, hedge funds, banks’ global bond funding, the kangaroo bond market and banking fees.

 The Financial Stability Review, published in March and September each year, gives a detailed assessment of the overall condition of Australia’s financial system.
-As well, there is analysis and views on issues of specific interest; in the past year such issues included government guarantees of deposits and wholesale funding, over-the-counter credit derivatives and Australian listed property trusts.
+As well, there is analysis and views on issues of specific interest; in the past year such issues included interest-only loans, owner-occupier housing debt and assets, international financial reporting standards and private equity in Australia.

 The Reserve Bank disseminates research conducted by the staff in the form of Research Discussion Papers (RDPs).
 While the views expressed in these papers are those of the authors and do not necessarily represent those of the Bank, their publication encourages discussion and comment on economic issues among a broad range of researchers.
-During 2008/09, 11 RDPs were released on a wide range of topics, including liquidity management, the regulation of payment systems, economic modelling and forecasting, the effects of monetary policy, currency misalignments and the term structure of bond yields.
-Staff have also had their work accepted in various publications, such as the Australian Economic Review, JASSA, the International Journal of Theoretical and Applied Finance, the International Statistical Review, the Economic Record, the Applied Economics Quarterly, Applied Economics Letters, the Australian Journal of Agricultural and Resource Economics and the BIS Quarterly Review.
+During 2007/08, nine RDPs were released on a range of topics, which included business and household behaviour, economic forecasting, the effects of monetary policy, and international trade and finance.
+Staff have also had their work accepted in various publications, such as the Journal of Monetary Economics, The Journal of Real Estate Research, The Australasian Journal of Regional Studies and Australian Economic Papers.

 The Reserve Bank publishes information in both electronic and hardcopy formats.
-Demand for hardcopy publications has been declining as use of its website continues to grow strongly.
-In 2008/09, the number of page views/downloads of information on the website averaged about 91,500 per day, up by 40 per cent on the previous year.
-The increase in usage of the website has reflected the increased appetite for economic information stemming from the global financial crisis.
-In September and October 2008, when the financial crisis intensified, website usage roughly doubled.
-On 7 October 2008, when the policy interest rate was reduced by 100 basis points, there was a ten-fold increase in visits to the website.
-Consistent with this increased appetite for economic news, the number of subscribers to the email service for alerts about information published on the website increased to around 15,500 at the end of June 2009, up from 13,500 at the same time the previous year.
+Demand for hardcopy publications has been declining as use of the website continues to grow strongly.
+In 2007/08, the number of page views/downloads of information on the website averaged about 60,000 per day, almost 50 per cent higher than in the previous year.
+The number of subscribers to the e-mail service for alerts about information published on the site totalled around 13,300 at the end of June 2008.